The Goal of this Toolkit

 - Watch the video for a demonstration of how to use the information in this toolkit.
 It models a conversation between the clinician, parent and patient about media use related to a particular health challenge.

-- Read the Anticipatory Guidance for basic information on how media can be related to 7 different health concerns.
+- Read the Anticipatory Guidance for basic information on how media can be related to eight different health concerns.

-- Print out the relevant Ages and Stages Tip Sheet(s), so parents (and patients) have specific guidance on managing media with children of particular ages.
+- Additionally, you can provide the relevant Age-Based Tip Sheet(s), so parents (and patients) have general guidance on managing media with children of particular ages.

 This toolkit was created with funding from Harvard Pilgrim Health Care